tolitius/cprop/README.md

 The following syntax rules apply to the .env file:

-- Compose expects each line in an .env file to be in VAR=VAL format
+- Each line in an .env file to be in VAR=VAL format
 - Lines beginning with # are processed as comments and ignored
 - Blank lines are ignored
 - There is no special handling of quotation marks.
 This means that they are part of the VAL